scout-gg/scoot_api/README.md

-# scootgg-backend project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+# Scoot GG Api
+REST API exposing Age of Empire 2 Definitive Edition data for scoot.gg

+⚠️ This is still a work in progress, breaking changes and bugs will happen.

+## Using the API

+A development version is available at https://scoot-gg.cleverapps.io.
+You can browse the [swagger-ui](https://scoot-gg.cleverapps.io/docs) get familiar with the available endpoints.

+> **_NOTE:_** some endpoints expose a huge amount of data and swagger-ui will sometimes take a while to render the json response.
+For better performance use an HTTP client such as curl, insomnia or postman.

-## Running the application in dev mode
+## Running the application locally

+**Prerequisites** :
+- java 17
+- a postgresql instance
+- a steam installation of Age of Empire 2 Definitive Edition
+- follow the [scoot database exporter readme](https://github.com/scout-gg/scoot_database) to populate your db.
-You can run your application in dev mode that enables live coding using:
+- You can run your application in dev mode that enables live coding using:

 ```shell script
 ./mvnw compile quarkus:dev